abuhelos/weather-app/README.md

 ### Recharts Issues

 There is a bug with the Recharts responsive container feature for React >18 that has not been fixed yet.
-In order to solve this problem I set up the main.jsx file like React 17 document and used ReactDOM.render instead of createRoot.
+In order to solve this problem I set up the index.jsx file like React 17 document and used ReactDOM.render instead of createRoot.
 See [here](https://github.com/recharts/recharts/issues/2831) for the issues thread on the recharts repo.

 ### Saved Weather Array